 Growing Too Mainstream

 As an open event, Comic-Con attracts more than your classic Sheldon Coopers.
 In San Diego, crowds can soar to 130,000 people.
 (In New York, attendance has even surpassed 170,000).
-Comic books, fantasy and sci fi, and the “geeks” or “nerds” who were once teased for reading them, are now all considered popular.
+Comic books, fantasy and sci-fi novels, and the “geeks” or “nerds” who were once teased for reading them are now all considered popular.
 While this embrace of the fringe is positive, it has negatively impacted Comic-Con itself.
-The event is getting more mainstream and watered down, which disappoints die-hard comic book fans.
-More Hollywood and TV stars are coming to promote their big movies and shows, in turn attracting crowds addicted to celebrity, rather than comic books.
-Conventions are now more of a media blitz for movie studios and television producers to market their latest superhero movies and fantasy shows rather than a genuine celebration of the art form.
+The event is getting increasingly mainstream and watered down, which disappoints die-hard comic book fans.
+More Hollywood and TV stars are coming to promote their big movies and shows, in turn attracting crowds addicted to celebrity rather than comic books.
+For example, in Comic-Con 2018, controversy surrounding Johnny Depp and ex-wife Amber Heard’s simultaneous panel appearances has garnered much more attention than, say, the work of the talented group of comic book creators under age 15.
+Conventions are now more of a media blitz for movie studios and television producers to market their latest superhero movies and fantasy shows rather than a genuine celebration of the art form (although, HBO and Marvel did choose to sit the 2018 convention out).

 Too Close for Comfort

 While dressing up as superheroes seems like innocent fun, the thousands of costumed – especially masked – attendees has invited misbehavior.
-Amid such anonymity, Comic-Cons across the country have become a place where groping, stalking and unwanted photographing has become a serious problem to be reckoned with.
-In response to this harassment, referred to as “creeping at a con,” Comic-Con in San Diego has improved its anti-harassment policy.
+Amid such anonymity, Comic-Cons across the country are now a forum through which groping, stalking and unwanted photographing has become a serious problem to be reckoned with.
+In response to this harassment, referred to as “creeping at a con,” Comic-Con in San Diego improved its anti-harassment policy.
 However, even with tighter security, conversations on misogyny, racism and general rage, which run rampant in online forums, leak over into the events themselves.
-At this year’s Comic-Con, actor Jason Momoa came under fire after joking about rape on a panel.
-Anti-gay controversy has also arisen in past panels.
+At last year’s Comic-Con, actor Jason Momoa came under fire after joking about rape on a panel.
+Anti-gay controversy has also arisen in past panels, and it doesn’t help that conventions are becoming increasingly political with time.
 With so many diverse attendees in one place, it’s no surprise that villainous behavior is in the mix.

-Comic-Con hosts people from diapers to hearing aids, but 55% of the average age of attendees is under 30, with 20% between the ages of 18-22.
-Typically, these people do not have a lot of money and these ages are eager to impress.
-From costume creation to the event itself, fans spend to attend, which includes ticket prices but also to engage in cosplay.
-An art of costume role-playing, cosplayers tend to spend a ton of time and money designing and assembling costumes from concept art, like in comic books, video games or television series.
-Cosplayers have been known to spend between $500-$4,000 to get their costume commitment just right.
+Comic-Con hosts people from wearers of diapers to hearing aids, but 55% of the attendees are under 30.
+Typically, people of this demographic don’t have a lot of money, yet they are eager to impress.
+Fans spend to attend, both on tickets and to cover cosplay costs.
+An art of costume role-playing, cosplayers tend to spend a ton of time and money – between $500-$4,000 – designing and assembling costumes from concept art, like comic books, video games or television series.
 Instead of a gathering to honor comics, Comic-Con has become a contest of who can out-costume each other, which puts a strain on the wallet.

 Co-written by Rachel Segal